 Moves focus to the next grouping of controls in a dialog or the next table (when Tab moves to next cell)

 Moves focus to the previous grouping of controls

-Moves focus to the first (or next) open application’s Dock icon
+Moves focus to the first (or next) open app’s Dock icon

-Moves focus to the previous open application’s Dock icon
+Moves focus to the previous open app’s Dock icon

 Moves focus to the next or previous value in a text field or certain controls, such as menus; also opens Dock menus